YMCA Sexual Abuse Lawyer

 - Nightmares and sleep problems

 - Reversion to earlier behaviors (e.g., bedwetting, potty accidents)

 - Mood swings or short tempers that appear out of character

 - Unexplained fearfulness

-- Mimicking sexual behaviors in game play or pretending; shows a knowledge of sexual behaviors that aren’t age-appropriate
+- Mimicking sexual behaviors in gameplay or pretending; shows knowledge of sexual behaviors that are not age-appropriate

 - Loss of appetite